thepowersgang/mrustc/README.md

 -----
 - `make RUSTCSRC` - Downloads the rustc source tarball (1.19.0 by default)
 - `make -f minicargo.mk` - Builds `mrustc` and `minicargo`, then builds `libstd`, `libtest`, finally `rustc` and `cargo`
-- `make -C build_rustc` - Build libstd and a "hello, world" using the above-built rustc
+- `make -C run_rustc` - Build libstd and a "hello, world" using the above-built rustc

 Windows
 --------